Supearnesh/ml-dog-cnn/capstone_report.md

 ### Problem Statement

 In order to identify the breed of a dog, a model would first need to identify if the image even contains a dog.
-Once the presence of a dog in the image is confirmed, a multi-class classifier can then begin to determine which
+Once the presence of a dog in the image is confirmed, a multi-class classifier can then begin to determine which breed of dog the image contains.
+For the scope of this project, 133 breeds were included in the model.

-There are two components to the model in this project.
-The first is a binary classification task that will consist of determining whether an image is of a human or a dog.
-The second is a multi-class classification task - if the image is of a dog, the model will need to identify the breed to which it belongs; otherwise, if the image is of a human, the model will need to determine the breed that the human most closely resembles.
-The binary classification step will detect if a dog is present in the image and output `true` if a dog is detected or `false` otherwise.
-Afterwards, multi-class classification will match the image to a particular breed out of 133 possibilities.

-Given an image of a dog or human, the CNN should be able to output the breed of the dog or the breed that matches most closely the human likeness.
-In order to measure the performance of the solution, it will make the most sense to provide the model with a series of dog images and measure its accuracy.
-An accuracy of greater than 60% should be acceptable for the purposes of this project.

-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_
+In addition to classifying images of dogs by breed, it would be interesting if the model passed human images as valid input to the classifier as well and found the closest matching breed depending on the human's face.
+For that purpose, another model can be used to identify if the image contains a human.
+Once a human has been identified as being present in the image, it can be fed into the multi-class classifier to determine which of the 133 breeds is the closest match.

+All in all, the solution should have three models: two binary classifiers to determine if the image contains a human or a dog, respectively, and a third multi-class classifier to identify the dog breed of the human or dog in the image.

 ### Metrics